-One full-time investigator with specialized training in several crime areas staff the Investigations Section.
+Two full-time investigators with specialized training in several crime areas staff the Investigations Section.
 The Investigations Section will investigate crimes that occur on campus and will investigate crimes that occur off campus at any University facilities, or student organization houses.
 The investigations that take place off campus are worked in partnership with Natchitoches City Police Department.
 The investigations sections has the experience and capability to investigate all crimes that occur on campus.